-Special patient review panels (SPRPs) originated from the recommendations of the Mason Report in 1988 (Ministry of Health 1988).
-They provide a useful source of information and advice to the Director on the progress of individual special patients.
+Special patient review panels (SPRPs) originated from the recommendations of the Report of the Committee of Inquiry into Procedures Used in Certain Psychiatric Hospitals in Relation to Admission, Discharge or Release on Leave of Certain Classes of Patients (known as the Mason Report) in 1988 (Ministry of Health 1988).
+These panels provide a useful source of information and advice to the Director on the progress of individual special patients.
 However, SPRPs are not legal entities and do not replace the decision-making responsibilities that the Mental Health Act places on responsible clinicians, DAMHSs and the Director.